 That doesn't work very well in development communities.
 So, what you need to do is you need to go in with not only a clear definition of what the problems are, but probably a couple of options on how to solve it and solicit the input advice and guidance of the development community on that ultimate answer.

 If you don't do that they're going to reject it.
 It doesn't work.
 You don't understand the development process, the codes, the languages, all the other complexities that they deal with.

 Honestly, at the end of the day, a business is either a product or a sales company.
 It's not a security company.
 You don't have the political power.
 So, you got to be in there, you've got to win the hearts and minds, and to do that you've got to check your ego at the door.
 Because everybody else knows it.

 Everybody else knows you're not as smart as you think you are.
 Generally, they're smarter than you, in the development space.

+The need to build security expertise within dev, whether it's the security champions that make that a part component.
 We've talked a lot about how you have to figure out the security business value.

 Not easy tasks, but I think really useful perspectives to run forward with.